 How true.
 We all feel this, especially in Australia.
-The Royal Commission and all its effects in
+The Royal Commission and all its effects in Making a journey of conversion together

-Australia has really placed the boat of the Church in a stormy cultural sea
+Australia has really placed the boat of the Church in a stormy cultural sea.

-But so many other factors too nationally and globally.
+But so many other factors too - nationally and globally.